scrabbletank/farhome-rules/eberron.md

 When casted at level 7 or above, all attacks may re-roll 2 wound dice.

+#### Wonderful Delusions
+*3rd level*

+- **Casting Time:** 9 AP
+- **Range:** 12
+- **Duration:** concentration, 1 minute

+You project a 6x6 area of twisting illusions, mesmerizing to behold.
+All creatures within the spell must make a willpower saving throw against your spellcasting roll.
+On failure, the creature becomes incapacitated with a speed of 0.

+Increase the duration by 20 seconds for every level cast above 3rd.

 ### 4th Level

 #### Living Totem - Foresight